AnicetNgrt/flore1/README.md

  -  Play flibook in a scene at a desired frame rate.

 #  <a name="roadmap"></a>What is planned ?
- - Input management  `High priority`
+ - `High priority` Input management
+ - `Medium priority` Basic server/client fonctionnalities
- - Sound management  `Low priority`
+ - `Low priority` Sound management
- - Remote SSH rendering  `Research, seems inte`
+ - `Low priority` Remote SSH rendering
- - Basic server/client fonctionnalities
+ - `

 #  <a name="compat"></a>Known compatible terminals